microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/organizationalbrandingproperties-create.md

 ## Examples

-The following example creates default branding and localization for en-US.
+The following example creates default branding and localization where **Content-Language** is `en-US`.

 ### Request